 This section applies if you have elected to use XTX-ray (xray.xtxmarkets.com) (“XTX-ray”) for the purpose of viewing post-trade analytics in respect of your trading activity.
 In order to facilitate your access to, and use of, XTX-ray, XTX may need to disclose certain Confidential Information (as defined in the eFX Agreement), including your Transaction data, to an internet-based third-party application service provider (a “Storage Provider”) for the sole purpose of hosting and maintaining XTX-ray.
 The Storage Provider will receive your Transaction data delimited per currency pair, but aggregated over at least a ten minute time horizon.

 The Storage Provider may store the Confidential Information on their internet-based platform until you terminate your use of XTX-ray or your trading activity with XTX.
-XTX has taken all reasonable steps to ensure that the Storage Provider holds Confidential Information in accordance with standards which are acceptable to XTX.
+The Storage Provider may be based outside of the European Economic Are (”the EEA”).
+XTX has taken all reasonable steps to ensure that the Storage Provider holds Confidential Information in accordance with standards which are acceptable to XTX and compliant with current applicable data protection laws, and in particular, to the extent that the Storage Provider is based outside of the EEA, XTX will ensure that either (a) the transfer is to a non-EEA country with equivalent data protection and privacy laws to the EEA, or (b) the Storage Provider commits to protecting Confidential Information in adherence with the EU-US Privacy Shield Framework, or (c) XTX has in place a contract with the Storage Provider which requires the Storage Provider to maintain similar levels of security and protection as required by the GDPR with respect to its handling of the Confidential Information (for example by the application of standard data protection contractual clauses adopted by the European Commission).
 XTX will periodically review the manner in which the Storage Provider holds Confidential Information and the security measures in place to prevent unauthorised access.
 To the extent this falls below XTX’s acceptable standards, XTX will use an alternative Storage Provider and make reasonable efforts to ensure the destruction of Confidential Information on the terminated Storage Provider’s systems.